Buying Derelict Property for Sale in Scotland

-Isolated Scottish cottages for sale in Scotland
+Isolated Scottish Cottages for Sale in Scotland

-There are many isolated cottages in Scotland which are prime candidates for renovation and which, more often than not, can be purchased for a fraction of the price of a liveable property.
+There are many isolated cottages in Scotland that are prime candidates for renovation and which, more often than not, can be purchased for a fraction of the price of a liveable property.
 In other words, searching for isolated cottages for sale in Scotland can yield very promising results.

 The positive side of buying an isolated cottage or house in the country is the price is likely to be much lower than a normal property.
 The negative side is the property may be located in a very isolated location and you must be prepared to deal with the challenges that will bring when actually living there.

 When potential buyers imagine derelict properties for sale in Scotland they often have an image of an isolated or lonely cottage like the one pictured above.
 However, there are also many disused and abandoned buildings in Scottish towns and cities worth considering.
-A good policy is to be open minded about the kind of derelict property available and consider the type of lifestyle you wish to lead.
+A good policy is to be open-minded about the kind of derelict property available and consider the type of lifestyle you wish to lead.

 Something that often goes hand in hand with searches for abandoned properties to renovate is the prospect of claiming free land or buying very cheap land in a very isolated area.
-Scotland has many country estates and in reality there is very little unregistered land available for sale.
-However, in order to widen your search, it is worth contacting the Scottish land registry if you find a piece of land which you think may have no owner.
+Scotland has many country estates and in reality, there is very little unregistered land available for sale.
+However, in order to widen your search, it is worth contacting the Scottish land registry if you find a piece of land that you think may have no owner.

-You must take all reasonable steps to contact any owner and there are a number of organisations which can assist in finding out who owns a derelict property and who can advise you on claiming an abandoned house that has sparked your interest.
+You must take all reasonable steps to contact any owner and there are a number of organisations that can assist in finding out who owns a derelict property and who can advise you on claiming an abandoned house that has sparked your interest.

 Remember the laws in Scotland are different and strictly enforced, so make sure you abide by the law at all times.

-Abandoned property for sale in Scotland
+Abandoned Property for Sale in Scotland

 It is possible to find abandoned property in Scotland but in recent years the trend to buy isolated cottages and derelict buildings in remote areas has pushed up the price.
 Only 20 years ago it was possible to buy an abandoned cottage in the Scottish highlands for £30,000.

 Today that same cottage may cost you £150,000 and that is before the costs of renovating the property.
-In other words, you need a much bugger budget than in previous years to buy an isolated or derelict property practically anywhere in Scotland.
+In other words, you need a much bigger budget than in previous years to buy an isolated or derelict property practically anywhere in Scotland.

-Finding derelict property for sale in Scotland
+Finding Derelict Property for Sale in Scotland

 On a practical level, most derelict property for sale in Scotland is not listed on any estate agent system.
-In many cases it pays to actually visit the part of the country you are interested in and physically drive around looking for abandoned houses or barns suitable for conversion, finding the owner of the property and making a proposal.
+In many cases, it pays to actually visit the part of the country you are interested in and physically drive around looking for abandoned houses or barns suitable for conversion, finding the owner of the property and making a proposal.
 Many farms and estates in Scotland have derelict buildings which have been in the same condition for many decades.